dammyammy/lara-pay-ng/readme.md

+# A One in all Nigerian Payment solution for Laravel 5

-Do Not Use, Currently been developed to be compatible with the latest version of Laravel.
+*** Do Not Use, Currently been developed to be compatible with the latest version of Laravel.

 Aiming to Integrate as much Payment Gateways As Possible